rust-lang/rust/doc/tutorial.md

 These are types that do not contain anything intrinsically mutable.
 Intrinsically mutable values include `@mut` and `Cell` in the standard library.

+* `'static` - Non-borrowed types.
+These are types that do not contain any data whose lifetime is bound to a particular stack frame.
+These are types that do not contain any borrowed pointers, or types where the only contained borrowed pointers have the `'static` lifetime.

 > ***Note:*** These two traits were referred to as 'kinds' in earlier
 > iterations of the language, and often still are.